anchor/haskell-cheat-sheets/README.md

 ## Contributing

-If you have something that you're constantly looking up and would like to permanately sit on your desk, either open an issue or a PR with your addition.
+In this early stage, snippets of documentation that you are always looking up would be really helpful.

+Please feel free to open an issue with the documentation, and license of said docs (BSD-3, please).

 ## License

-BSD-3, with attribution to the respective authors of whom whe have stolen bits of their documentation.
+BSD-3, with attribution to the respective authors of whom we have stolen bits of their documentation.